 Seizures

-When dogs suffer a seizure, they may kick their legs, a common symptom of abnormal brain activity.
-It causes dogs to exhibit extreme shaking as well as contractions.
+When dogs suffer a seizure, they may kick their legs; this is a common symptom of abnormal brain activity.
+A seizure causes a dog to exhibit extreme shaking as well as contractions.
 Their limbs and muscles are usually particularly vulnerable.
-It gives the dog the appearance of randomly kicking their back legs.
+The involuntary motions your dog makes while he is seizing may make it look like your dog is kicking his legs.

-When a dog experiences a seizure, you may notice the following reactions:
+When a dog experiences a seizure, you may notice that your dog is:

 Conclusion For Why Does My Dog Kick His Back Legs Randomly?